DraxoGanz/FrierenMD/README.md

 //=============================\\

-Base Ori Created By MannR
+Base Ori Created By MannR\n
-Name Script : FrierenMD
+Name Script : FrierenMD\n
-Creator Script : Draxo
+Creator Script : Draxo\n
-Version Script : 1.0.0
+Version Script : 1.0.0\n
-Libary : @whiskeysockets/baileys
+Libary : @whiskeysockets/baileys\n
-Version Libary : ^6.6.0
+Version Libary : ^6.6.0\n
-Created on Sunday, Sep 1, 2024
+Created on Sunday, Sep 1, 2024\n\n

-Thank you to MannR and the module providers and those who use this base.
+Thank you to MannR and the module providers and those who use this base.\n\n

-Please use this base as best as possible and do not delete the copyright.
+Please use this base as best as possible and do not delete the copyright.\n\n

 © Draxo 2024